 When and where should I dry brush?

-Dry brushing can be done at any time of day, but many people find dry brushing to be energizing and therefore prefer to only dry brush in the morning.
+This beneficial practice can be done at any time of day, but many people find dry brushing to be energizing and therefore prefer to only do it in the morning.

 Others dry brush in the evening or morning and evening.
 It really doesn’t matter what time of day you dry brush, as long as your skin is dry when you’re brushing.